jantman/blog/content/2010/08/documentation-generation-for-web-apps-php-and-javascript.md

-Recently I've been making some changes to a relatively complex ePCR (electronic patient care report) program that I wrote for the [ambulance corps][].
+Recently I've been making some changes to a relatively complex ePCR (electronic patient care report) program that I wrote for the [ambulance corps](http://www.midlandparkambulance.com).
 It's a web application (available only on our LAN, of course) written in PHP, with a relatively large chunk of custom javascript to provide Ajax/DHTML functions.
-Most of the PHP code was already documented and processed with [phpDocumentor][] (phpdoc) to generate API documentation.
+Most of the PHP code was already documented and processed with [phpDocumentor](http://www.phpdoc.org/) (phpdoc) to generate API documentation.
 However, since so much of the functionality is DHTML-based, there was a lot of looking back to the JavaScript source to figure out what was called where.

 My search for a true multi-language documentation generator was relatively fruitless.
-There's [doxygen][] but that needed a Perl helper script for javascript files.
+There's [doxygen](http://www.stack.nl/~dimitri/doxygen/) but that needed a Perl helper script for javascript files.
 Since virtually all of the code, both PHP and JavaScript, is purely procedural, I was really only concerned about docblocks and the functions they precede.

 Luckily, it occurred to me that JavaScript is pretty close in syntax to PHP, and I tend to write them with exactly the same style.
 A little